Image

 • limited in time

-If you approach a checkpoint in Marion County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
-Our determined Marion County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
-Reach out to us online to review your situation with a compassionate and cunning DUI attorney near you today.
+If you approach a checkpoint in Marion County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+Our experienced Marion County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.

-Through Combs Waterkotte, you have access to some of the best criminal defense services in the Marion County, MO area.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and defend you when you have been arrested for driving under the influence in Marion County or anywhere in Missouri.
-Our team of Marion County, MO attorneys have expertise in a number of other kinds of cases, including:
+Get the best quality criminal defense available in Marion County, MO through Combs Waterkotte.
+A Combs Waterkotte DUI attorney near you will fight for your rights and navigate the legal process when you have been charged with driving under the influence in Marion County or anywhere in Missouri.
+Our team of Marion County, MO attorneys have expertise in a wide range of other case types, including:

-Learn more about different kinds of DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Marion County, MO can defend you.
+Learn more about different kinds of DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Marion County, MO can do to help you.

-There is no time to waste.
-If you were stopped or arrested for driving under the influence near Marion County, MO, you need to hire a trustworthy DUI attorney near you.
+Do not waste any time.
+If you have been stopped or arrested for driving under the influence near Marion County, MO, find a trustworthy DUI attorney near you.
 Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
 When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Marion County, MO can protect you.
-Contact our Marion County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+Contact our Marion County, MO defense law firm now to discuss your rights, your case and your future.

 View Service Areas